Market price: median of last, best bid, best offer

 IMF Factor: multiplier on the margin required for a coin.

 Base IMF: the minimum initial margin fraction needed.
-Currently 0.1.
+This is 1 / maximum leverage.

-Position initial margin fraction: max(Base IMF, IMF factor * sqrt(open size))
+Position initial margin fraction: max(Base IMF, IMF factor * sqrt(position open size))

-Position maintenance margin fraction: max(4%, 0.6 * position initial margin fraction)
+Position maintenance margin fraction: max([3% if you're using 20x maximum leverage or less, 0.60% if you're using 50x maximum leverage or more], 0.6 * position initial margin fraction)

-Position unrealized PNL: position size * (future mark price - position entry price)
+Position unrealized PNL: size * (future mark price - position entry price)

 Free collateral: amount of USD that can be withdrawn from exchange, =min(collateral, collateral + unrealized PNL) - [amount of collateral tied up in open orders]